danielpi/Swift-Playgrounds/README.md

 Below is a list of each of the files within the project (this is also a list of the chapters of the book that I have worked through).

 - **ASwiftTour.playground** contains the code from the "Swift Tour" chapter.
-This file has the most meat so far.
 It touches on most of the unusual features of the language and is easy to search through to find examples.
+It is a large file and does tend to give the swift interpreter a rather hard time.
+Any syntax errors in the file are likely to crash SourceKit.

 Chapters from the Language guide.
 Each chapter goes into depth about its particular subject.